linda-seiter/CMSC115_2258/unit5_project/README.md

 ## Task #2: `isValidRectangularPrism`

-A rectangular prism is a three-dimensional geometric shape with six rectangular faces, where each face meets at a right angle Common examples include boxes and books.
+A rectangular prism is a three-dimensional geometric shape with six rectangular faces, where each face meets at a right angle.
+Common examples include boxes, envelopes, and books.

 Implement and test a method called `isValidRectangularPrism` that verifies if the length, width, and height provided as parameters represent a valid rectagular prism.
-The method should return `true` if the three dimensions are greater than zero, and `false` otherwise.
+The method should return `true` if all three dimensions are greater than zero, and `false` otherwise.

 ```java